|

 he

-Commons library is not nearly as large as that of some of the other
+Commons library is not nearly as large as that of some of the other areas of Wild Ideas

-areas of Wild Ideas (notably the Calyx and the Temple), but it's slowly
+(notably the Calyx and the Temple), but it's slowly beginning to accumulate some content.

-articles and things, particularly from Kick It Over, the anarchist
+Over time I'll be uploading some articles and things, particularly from Kick It

-magazine I used to write for.
-But here's a brief listing of what's here
+an anarchist for many years now.
+But here's a brief listing of what's here right now.

-City against the Free Trade Agreement of the Americas (FTAA), one by
+Free Trade Agreement of the Americas (FTAA), one by a philosophy student, union activist

-medic that shows the true extent of the police violence and the injuries
+and Druid; one by a volunteer street medic that shows the true extent of the police

-suffered by protesters; and one by a video activist and documentary
+violence and the injuries suffered by protesters; and one by a video activist and

-and computer damagaed almost as soon as he arrived in the city.
+computer damagaed almost as soon as he arrived in the city.

-mailing list, two by me and one by Kent Jewell.
-The IMBAS list is focussed
+Then there are these messages from the IMBAS mailing list, two by me and one by Kent Jewell.
+The IMBAS list

-on Celtic paganism, but occasionally discussion veers off in a more
+is focussed on Celtic paganism, but occasionally discussion veers off in a more

 political direction, such as in the messages above.